brennaren/NeuralNetworks/README.md

 # NeuralNetworks
-My code for the Honors Advanced Topics in Computer Science: Neural Networks class, taken in my senior year of high school.
+My code for the Honors Advanced Topics in Computer Science: Neural Networks class, taken in my senior year of high school (Fall 2025).